Gold star reviews: Gourd Birdhouses, natural & manufactured to purchase here.

 A larger compartment size at 10” to 12” in diameter.
 This makes for much roomier housing space which Purple Martins are proving to be attracted to more than traditional “apartment complexes”.

 Traditional Purple Martin Houses are built with 6” x 6” compartment size, which appears now not to be the ideal size.

-This makes a significant safety barrier against predation from House Sparrows, Starlings and Blackbirds, for all cavity nesting species.
+This makes a significant safety barrier against depredation from House Sparrows, Starlings and Blackbirds, for all cavity nesting species.

 Gourd houses provide better insulation properties all year.

-Metal, such as aluminium , has poor insulation properties.
+Metal, such as aluminum , has poor insulation properties.

 It is important to note that in some years when there is cold temperatures in May and June, can cause high mortality rates in the Purple Martin population in the northern United States and Canada.